haileyhoyat/pip/docs/html/ux-research-design/guidance.md

 We found Twitter to be a very effective platform for engaging with the Python community and drive participation in UX research.
 We recommend:

 1. Asking [ThePSF](https://twitter.com/ThePSF), [PyPA](https://twitter.com/ThePyPA) and [PyPI](https://twitter.com/pypi) to retweet calls for survey and interview participation
-2. Asking specific individuals (who have reach within specific communities, or general followings within the Python community) to retweet.
+2. Asking specific individuals (who have reach within specific communities, or general followings within the Python community) to retweet
 3. Explicitly asking for retweets within tweets
 4. Responding to users within Twitter

-#### Not recommended: Forums (Discourse, etc)

-We used [discuss.python.org](https://discuss.python.org/) several times, posting to the [packaging forum](https://discuss.python.org/c/packaging/14) to ask packaging maintainers about their views on pip's functionality.
-Unfortunately, this was not as fruitful as we hoped, with very few responses.
-We found that engaging with packaging maintainers via Twitter was more effective.

-Posting surveys on Reddit was also not as useful as we had expected.
-If the user posting the survey or call for research participation does not have significant credit on Reddit, then the posting process itself can be challenging.
-Overall we did not see as much engagement in surveys or interviews come from Reddit relative to other outreach means.

 #### Recommended: Specific Interest Groups